Catena-Media/Dtective/index.md

 layout: page
 width: expand
 hero:
-    title: powerful automation made easy.
+    title: powerful automation made easy, Watson.
-    subtitle: Welcome to the future!
+    subtitle: Welcome to the future, Sherlock!
 We believe in Test Automation serendipity 🔮 Get up to speed with our documentation, cheat sheets and tutorials in our blog.
 By the way, we are an open source project and we love contributions 😄
     image: knowledge.svg
     search: false
 ---

-{% include boxes.html columns="3" title="Getting started" subtitle="Be a part of the Dtective community" %}
+{% include boxes.html columns="3" title="Getting started" subtitle="Let's get you up and running with your very own private dtective" %}

-{% include cta.html title="Just want to get started?" button_text="Get the starter code" button_url="https://github.com/Catena-Media/Dtective-boilerplate" subtitle="Get started with our boilerplate and check the installation guides, cheet sheets and tutorials" %}
+{% include cta.html title="💥 Join the Beta community❗️" button_text="Join Gitter" button_url="https://gitter.im/Dtective/community" subtitle="Ask questions, get the freshest updates and join the bunch" %}

-{% include team.html authors="dwane, sofia, matyas, andrea, ilenia" title="We are here to help" subtitle="Our team is just a github issue away ready to answer your questions" %}
+{% include team.html authors="dwane, sofia, matyas, andrea, ilenia" title="We are here to help" subtitle="Our team is just a github issue away, as well as in Gitter, ready to answer your questions" %}